Martin Teffer

 Martin Teffer (born 7 June 1965) is a retired volleyball player from the Netherlands who represented his native country at the 1988 and 1992 Summer Olympics, as well as at the 1990 FIVB Volleyball Men's World Championship.
-He ended up in fifth place at the 1988 Summer Olympics, followed by the silver medal four years later in Barcelona.
+His team placed fifth at the 1988 Summer Olympics, and won the silver medal four years later in Barcelona.
 Teffer later became a volleyball coach.